alephnode/alephnode/src/pages/02-record-graphql.md

   }
 ```

-Now that we've tailored the Prisma files to our project, it's time to run:
+Now that we've tailored the Prisma files to our project, it's time to re-generate:

 ```bash
 λ prisma generate
 ```

-If done properly, this newly generated directory should be located in the desired spot (the `generate` option in `prisma.yml` above) and match the schema detailed in `datamodel.prisma`.
+If done properly, this newly generated directory will be created in the desired spot (the `generate` option in `prisma.yml` above) and match the schema detailed in `datamodel.prisma`.

 Since we have our Prisma information, we can populate our `.env` file with the sensitive info: